High ATS score but no interviews? Here is what recruiters actually evaluate.

 A resume that was engineered to perform in a scanner rather than communicate to a human.
 Recruiters feel this immediately, even if they cannot name it.

-The most damaging version of this is a resume that clears the ATS with a 92% match score and loses the recruiter in the first ten seconds.
-You get into the pile.
-You do not get the call.
-And you never find out why, because the failure happened in a part of the process the scanner cannot see.
-This is why getting the formatting and keyword fundamentals right from the start matters more than chasing a higher score.
+The most damaging version is a resume that earns a 92% score from an external tool but loses the recruiter during the initial review.
+The candidate followed the score, yet the application still failed in a part of the process the scoring tool could not evaluate.
+This is why getting the formatting and keyword fundamentals right matters more than chasing the highest possible number.
+Our ATS-friendly resume guide for engineers covers those fundamentals.

 Recruiters do not read like ATS systems